bajjour/e-message/README.md

 php .\artisan vendor:publish --provider="EMessage\EmessageServiceProvider" --tag="e-message-config"
 ```

-Update your .env file with your Twillo account settings:
+if you need to integrate with twillo, Update your .env file with your Twillo account settings:

 ```bash
 EMESSAGE_ACCOUNT_SID="your-twillo-account-sid"